 Whatever your musical interests, you’ll discover something new in our degree, and will learn to approach even the most familiar music from new perspectives.
 Along with classical music, you’ll study music in film, jazz, musicals, world music, pop, metal and folk.
 So along with the music of Handel, Madonna, John Williams and Duke Ellington, you’ll learn about Pierre de la Rue, Meshuggah and akadinda music.

 Our modules will help you to expand and deepen your musical interests and experiences.
 Across our curriculum, you’ll learn how to create and analyse music, explore the possibilities of technology for creating and editing music, learn how to approach the historical study of music and develop your practice as a performer.

 You will benefit from our innovative partnership with Trinity Laban Conservatoire of Music and Dance by studying our joint module The Practice of Music Making.
 Created by conservatoire teachers and OU staff, this module enables you to develop your practical and reflective skills in collaborative music-making in any genre, whatever your level of musical accomplishment.
 As well as being supported through the module by a tutor, you will also take part in a residential school at the conservatoire, with hands-on teaching from leading professional teachers.

-Many of our own undergraduate students progress to the MA in Music and go on to complete a PhD with us.
-If you already have an undergraduate degree in Music (from the OU or elsewhere), the MA in Music enables you to continue your studies in a way that suits you.
 Whether you have just graduated or you haven’t studied for a while, our taster material An Introduction to Music Research gives a flavour of what to expect from this online course.
 Those who go on to study for a PhD receive supervision from two members of staff in our world-leading discipline.
 Will you be next to join our list?